cedadev/jasmin-workshop/exercises/ex00/README.md

 The overall concept is as follows.
 All the applications we'll cover follow the same overall process:

 * You have an SSH key consisting of 2 parts: public and private.
-The private key stays with you on your local machine.
-For your training account, the public key is already put into the right place at the JASMIN end for you.
+   * The *private* key (`id_rsa_jasmin`) stays with you on your local machine.
+   * For your training account, the *public* key `id_rsa_jasmin.pub` is already put into the right place at the JASMIN end for you.
 * The software which you use to connect to JASMIN needs to "present" your private key, but to do that, first you have to load it, which involves "unlocking" it with its passphrase.
+> **_NOTE:_**  Private keys for accessing JASMIN must always be protected with a strong passphrase. **DO NOT** use an unprotected private key, and **DO NOT** share your key with anyone else.
+JASMIN has a strict **1 key, 1 user** policy.

 You will also need to enable "agent forwarding", meaning that the same key can be used for onward connections to other machines as well as the first one.
 Different applications have different ways of applying this setting.
 * When you use your application to connect to a JASMIN server, under the hood there's a check that the 2 halves of your key match.
-If they don't, you're denied access.
+If they don't, you'll be denied access.
 * Once you're connected, you can make onward connections to other machines inside JASMIN using the same key.
 But importantly, the private key does not need to be copied to JASMIN: it should stay **only** on your local machine.
+This helps to keep it secure.

-The details of how each software tool does this may look different, but they're all doing the same thing.
+The details of how each software tool does this may look different, but they're all essentially doing the same thing.
 Setting up each application will involve (not necessarily in the same order):
 1. Installing the software, unless it's something built-in to your operating system
 2. Telling it where your private key is, on your local machine
 3. Loading that private key, using the passphrase, and enabling agent forwarding